Eliminate Drag (3 of 3): Tackle the Meeting Madness

 Habit #3: Squash FOMO

 Information is currency.
 FOMO is part of what drives so many big meetings and why we are afraid to decline meeting invitations or send someone else in our place.
-If people don’t trust that they will get the information they need to do their job or that no one will hear or consider their point of view on an issue, it’s understandable to fear missing out if you’re not in a meeting.
+If people don't trust that they will get the information they need to do their job — or that no one will hear or consider their point of view on an issue — it's understandable to fear missing out if you're not in the meeting.

 This view perpetuates a meeting culture fueling the number of meetings and the number of people in a meeting.
 The good news is, there is a better way.